 Type "E" had eight hand-switched speeds from a conventional V-belt drive countershaft

-Type "U", also with eight speeds, but with instant changes made via two external levers on the cabinet front operating a very complex, multi-belt unit
+Type "U", also with eight speeds, but with instant changes made by two external levers mounted on the cabinet stand's front face that operated a complex, multi-belt drive unit

 Most under-driven lathes had eight speeds of 50, 90, 120, 215, 290, 510, 690 and 1200 rpm. but others were provided with a slightly different range which could also be ordered as a "two-speed" model giving a total of 16 spindle speeds ranging through: 50, 70, 90, 120, 130, 175, 225, 270, 300, 365, 460, 635, 680, 930, 1185 and 1600 r.p.m.
 As an example, the lathe Model EM56P was a Series M of 131/8" swing with a 56" long bed fitted with the "E" Type drive system and mounted on a pedestal stand.